Number : Season 4, serial 4 of 9.

 “That’s what I said” The Doctor

-Polly uses her womanly charms, to impressively manipulate a Redcoat Officer – to help her, called Ffinch and Ben even manages an impressive Houdini underwater rope escape, after being bound and tossed over the side of a ship.
+Polly uses her womanly charms, to impressively manipulate a Redcoat Officer – to help her, called Ffinch – and Ben even manages an impressive Houdini underwater rope escape, after being bound and tossed over the side of a sailing-ship.

 The Highlanders is also notable for introducing cult companion; Jamie.
-Although Jamie barely features in this and it is difficult to ascertain the impact he will make, over the next 3 seasons; from such small beginnings.
+Although Jamie barely features in this – and it is difficult to ascertain; the impact that Jamie will eventually make, over the next 3 seasons; from such small beginnings.

-The Highlanders is in the vein of the better Hartnell period numbers and in a wish to move away from them in Troughton’s reign it is the last truly non-sci-fi period number to feature – until Davison’s The Black Orchid 16 years later.
+The Highlanders is in the vein of the better Hartnell period numbers – and is a sign-off to them – in a conscious move away from them in Troughton’s reign – it is the truly last non-sci-fi period number to feature; until Davison’s The Black Orchid 16 years later.

-It is however, a decent episode in it’s own right, helped by an unusual take on the Jacobite Rebellion.
-As we see the aftermath of this battle, from the Highlanders point of view and the Redcoats are the antagonists.
+The Highlanders, is a decent episode – in it’s own right, helped by an unusual take on the Jacobite Rebellion.
+As we see – the aftermath of this battle from the Highlander’s point of view – and the Redcoats are the antagonists.